The Norman Castle of Monteserico

 Anyhow, we hope that we have told you this story of Monteserico for everybody to read, but it has also been especially written for those people that come from Genzano, so that they can remember their native town and our Monteserico castle.

-Dear readers, we have written several articles about Genzano di Lucania, we have written some history of this town and the castle of Monteserico, of course, there are other things that could be said about the past, but today we have to start to look at the future, because there are things happening in southern Italy that worries me.
+Dear readers, we have written several articles about Genzano di Lucania, and the castle of Monteserico, of course, there are other things that can be said about the past, but today we have to start to look at the future, because there are things happening in southern Italy that worries me.
 Because looking at the past, we can forecast what could happen around these places in the future.
-So, let us look at what could happen in out next article about Italy modern history.
+So, later after writing about my life in Australia, I will return to talk about Italy modern history.

 But before we do that, let me show you what I have found on the Internet about famous castles, so, here is Leeds Castle